-If the matter is not resolved between the student and faculty member or at the Academic Dean level, the student will contact the Director, Center for Student Success to file an appeal.
+If the matter is not resolved between the student and faculty member or at the Department Chair or Academic Dean level, the student will contact the Senior Director of the Center for Student Success to file an appeal.
 The appeal process will be explained to the student and a student advocate will be assigned, if requested.

-The Academic Standards, Policies, and Procedures Committee will be the appeal board for students who wish to appeal a faculty member's, Nursing chairperson or testing director's action.
+The Academic Standards, Policies, and Procedures Committee will be the appeal board for students who wish to appeal the action of a faculty member, Department Chair or Academic Dean, or testing director's action.
 The committee must have a quorum in order to hear the charge.